rgwch/extralexis/README.md

-# Extralexis - Extract data from elexis
+# Extralexis - Extract data from Elexis

-This tool is for doctors using the [Elexis](http://www.elexis.ch) EMR system, who are giving up their medical practice.
-It extracts relevant data of the patients into separate directories in human readable form.
+This tool is for doctors using the [Elexis](http://www.elexis.ch) EMR system who are closing their medical practice.
+It extracts relevant patient data into separate directories in human-readable form.
-Such directories can easily be copied on a stick or burned on a CD to hand them out directly to the patient.
+These directories can easily be copied to a USB stick or burned to a CD to hand them out directly to the patient.

-You can also use this tool to extract only one patient - e.g. someone who changes the doctor.
+You can also use this tool to extract data for only one patient - e.g., someone who is changing doctors.

-At this time, the tool copies
+Currently, the tool extracts:

-* Patient's personal details
+* Patient personal details
-* outgoing letters
+* Outgoing letters
-* incoming documents from omnivore and lucinda
+* Incoming documents from Omnivore and Lucinda
-* encounter texts
+* Encounter texts
-* lab values
+* Lab values
-* vaccinations
+* Vaccinations
-* findings (from the original "Befunde"-plugin)
+* Findings (from the original "Befunde" plugin)

-But you can easily add extractors for your own Elexis-plugins.
+You can easily add extractors for your own Elexis plugins.

 ## Prerequisites

 * Node 22
-* Java 17 (If you want to export encounter texts or findings)
+* Java 17

 ## Install